kslat3r/async-js-old-and-new/PITCHME.md

 ### The call stack

-* Process all synchronous code
+* Executes code
-* FIFO
+* Can only execute one piece of code at a time (single threaded)
+* Records where we are in our program
+* If we step into a function, we push something onto the stack.
+If we return from a function, we pop off the top of the stack.

 ---

 ### The callback queue

-* Keeps references to any callbacks that have been created
+* Keeps references to any callbacks that need to be processed
-* Event based
+* Event based - callbacks are added when actions complete

 ---

 ### The Event Loop

-* Can only process one piece of code at a time (single threaded)
-* Responsible for two main things:
+* One simple job - to monitor the call stack and the callback queue.
-  * Processing all items on the call stack
+* If the call stack is empty:
-  * When the call stack is empty, processing all items on the callback queue
+  * Takes the first event on the callback queue and pushes it to the call stack.
+  * The call stack then executes the callback.
+* Performs this repeatedly until the callback queue is empty.

 ---